sbae/Ultraviolet-Tutorial/README.md

 [baes03@bigpurple-ln2 ~]$
 ```
-You are in the log-in node.
+You are in the login node.
 Your command prompt shows `ln2`.

 ## Developing your script in an interactive session
 Use this workflow only for development purposes.
 Your final results must come from a batch job.